Important Travel Safety Tips for Seniors

 RFID Blocking Wallets and Bags

-One last safety concern that I want to talk about is one that may not be on a lot of travelers radar, but should be taken into consideration.
+One last travel safety tips for seniors I want to talk about is one that may not be on a lot of travelers radar, but should be taken into consideration.
 With all of our credit cards, debit cards, and even passports having microchips (also known as RFID), it is very easy for criminals to use technology that can steal this information from us without having to steal the physical card.
 All they have to do is be in close proximity to you!

 This can be an all too common occurrence in big tourist destinations where criminals know there are people with more money.
 So how do you keep yourself safe from something like this?